theoriginalbit/ProxyPropertyWrapper/README.md

 }
 ```

-As an added bonus we can also choose to omit the type information (`: String?`) from the property too, as the compiler can infer it from the key path, further reducing the boilerplate we must type.
+As an added bonus we can also choose to omit the type information (`: String?`) from the property too, as the compiler can infer it from the key path, further reducing the boilerplate.